Canonical density matrices from eigenstates of mixed systems: Acknowledgments

-This work has been supported by the WWTF grant MA-14002, the FWF doctoral Solids4Fun, as well as the International Max Planck Research School of Advanced Photon Science (IMPRS-APS).
-Calculations were performed on the Vienna Scientific Cluster (VSC3).
-We thank Sebastian Bichelmaier for helpful discussions.
+We thank Sebastian Bichelmaier for helpful discussions.This research was funded by the WWTF grant MA-14002, the Austrian Science Fund (FWF) grant P 35539-N, the FWF doctoral college Solids4Fun, as well as the International Max Planck Research School of Advanced Photon Science (IMPRS-APS).
+Calculations were performed on the Vienna Scientific Cluster (VSC3 and VSC4).